maitredede/RaspberryPi.Libs/README.md

-# RaspberryPi.Libs
+# Rasperry Pi libraires

-RaspberryPi dotnet libraries
+These are libraries to help working with Raspberry Pi native libraries.